Siamese Fighting Fish

 Inhabits still and sluggish waters, including rice paddies, swamps, roadside ditches, streams and ponds.
 These are often shaded by submerged, surface or marginal vegetation and sometimes contain little dissolved oxygen.
 Water conditions tend to vary and change rapidly during the annual monsoon season.
 Substrates can vary from leaf litter to mud, sand, or deep sediment.

 Habitat loss or modification across its natural range has increased significantly in recent years and is exerting a significant detrimental effect on wild populations.
-While most populations inhabit freshwaters some are found in brackish coastal swamps.
+Introduction of ornamental forms and other Betta spp. is known to be having an adverse effect on the genetic integrity of some wild populations.

 Maximum Standard Length